GDPR: how can I ensure that the processing of personal data is lawful?

 According to the GDPR, consent as a legal basis must meet a number of conditions in order to be valid.

-In addition, data subjects also have different rights with regard to the processing of their personal data and they can, for example, withdraw their consent at any time on the basis of the GDPR.
-The consequence of this is that further processing of personal data already collected can no longer take place.
+In addition, data subjects also have different rights with regard to the processing of their personal data.
+Data subjects can, for example, withdraw their consent at any time on the basis of the GDPR; this has the effect that no further processing of personal data already collected can take place.

 2. Public interest